-After the student has completed and defended the Graduate Portfolio, the student's major advisor is the principal and primary faculty member who consults with the student, receives information, and advises the Graduate Studies Committee about the student's progress.
+After the student has completed all coursework, the student's major advisor(s) is the principal and primary faculty member who consults with the student, receives information, and advises the Graduate Studies Committee about the student's progress.
 In keeping with this role, the student's advisor is responsible for timely and accurate reporting to the Graduate Studies Committee on the student's progress.
 In addition, however, the student is required each spring to fill out a yearly progress report (form available from and due to the Graduate Coordinator).